micheleoletti/query-json-sql/README.md

-# SQLite Utils REST API
+# Query JSON by SQL

 A simple FastAPI service that allows you to query JSON data using SQL.
 The service loads data into an in-memory SQLite database and executes SQL queries against it, returning results as JSON.